TerraClear/opencv-install/README.md

 #2.
 Fix NVCC Cuda Compiler path.
 -------------------------------
--  Edit '/etc/envirionment' and add an entry for '/usr/local/cuda/bin'
+-  Edit '/etc/environment' and add an entry for '/usr/local/cuda/bin'
--  Reboot
+-  Logout or Reboot
+-  In a terminal, run 'echo $PATH' to confirm the path has been added.

 #3.
 Install CUDNN
 ----------------